Wave-encoding and Shuffling Enables Rapid Time Resolved Structural Imaging: Theory

 \tab In the Data Consistency step of Equation \eqref{eq:autopsf}, instead of solving the entire imaging volume at once, AutoPSF leverages the structured aliasing of Wave-CAIPI for fast computation by selecting a small set of representative voxels from which an estimate of the data-consistency error is calculated.
 This does not extend to Wave-Shuffling as the use of random sampling results in incoherent aliasing artifacts (as opposed to the structured aliasing in Wave-CAIPI).
 Consequently, it is not possible to select a small subset of representative voxels and a full volume Wave-Shuffling reconstruction (Equation \eqref{eq:wshflrecon}) in lieu of the Data Consistency in Equation \eqref{eq:autopsf} is required to get an accurate representation of the data-consistency error.
 This dramatically increases the total computational cost of AutoPSF.
 To overcome this computational difficulty, the following PSF-calibration technique is proposed with the goal of robust and data-driven wave calibration for Wave-Shuffling acquisitions.

-\tab Let $c_0$ be the Fourier coefficients of the ideal wave sinusoidal gradients (assuming no hardware errors) and let $c_*$ be the Fourier coefficients of the corrected wave gradients obtained from the optimization presented in Equation \eqref{eq:autopsf}.
+\tab Let $c_0$ be the Fourier coefficients of the ideal wave sinusoidal gradients (assuming no hardware errors) and let $c_*$ be the Fourier coefficients of the corrected wave-gradients obtained from the optimization presented in Equation \eqref{eq:autopsf}.
 Let $c_e$ denote the difference between $c_0$ and $c_*$.

 \tab Let $W_*, W_0$ and $W_e$ denote the Wave-PSFs derived from $c_*, c_0$ and $c_e$ respectively.
 Utilizing the linearity of the Fourier transform, Equation \eqref{eq:wavedif} in conjunction with Equation \eqref{eq:wavegen} implies the following: